 - You can preview the song at any moment prior to playing it for other players by clicking the Preview button or using the song editor.
 If another song is playing nearby, it will be muted for you only.

-- Import the next song while the current one is playing to reduce waiting time between songs.
+- Load the next song while the current one is playing to reduce waiting time between songs.

 - The radius for hearing the music is approximately 40 meters.